Her Story

 01What do you attribute your success to?

 I would attribute my success to my dad and my stepmom, who was one of the best nurses I knew.
-They both passed on now, but they were incredibly influential in my career.
+They both have passed on now, but they were incredibly influential in my career.
 My husband has also been very, very supportive and helped me get through RN and BSN school.
 Without their support and encouragement, I wouldn't be where I am today.

 02What’s the best career advice you’ve ever received?